flyinglightspeck/FLS/README.md

-## Configure iNav
+## Configure the flight controller
-After flashing the firmware and assembling the drone successfully, connect to the flight controller using the iNAV Configurator.
+After flashing the firmware and assembling the drone successfully, connect to the flight controller using the iNAV/BetaFlight Configurator.

 ### Accelerometer Calibration
+For BetaFlight place the drone/board on a leveled surface then click `Calibrate Accelerometer`.
-1. Go to the `Calibration` tab.
+For iNav, Go to the `Calibration` tab and follow the steps.
-2. Position the drone in the shown orientations and press `Calibrate` after each step.
-3. Follow the steps until all of them are checked.
-4. Click `Save and Reboot`.

 ### UART Connection